 - Falsely accused.
 Being wrongfully accused is a typical defense in Houston, Texas.
 A person may be accused during a contentious divorce or child custody dispute.
 This allegation is incorrect, yet it is used as leverage.
 There are persons being accused of domestic violence because of anger or bitterness from the complainant.

 - Unintentional act.
 Domestic violence, as noted previously, is defined by Texas law as an intentional, reckless, or willfully committed act against the victim.
 It is a reasonable defense to argue that the conduct was accidental rather than intentional.
 In that case, the crime does not meet the criteria for being categorized as domestic violence.

 Call our Domestic Violence Defense Lawyer Now!

 When you are convicted of domestic violence, the fines and charges you face can severely limit your freedom in the future.
-A domestic violence conviction not just entails fine or incarceration, but also have a negative effect on the educational, professional, and social aspects of your life.
+A domestic violence conviction not just entails a fine or incarceration, but also has a negative effect on the educational, professional, and social aspects of your life.
 If you are accused of domestic abuse by someone, it is imperative that you do not speak to anybody about the charge other than an attorney.
 You should look for an experienced, reputable, and aggressive domestic violence attorney in town.

 Scott M. Brown & Associates is a well-known law firm in Houston, Texas.
-With years of expertise on criminal law, notably domestic violence, child abuse, assault, and drug offences, among other things, our criminal defense attorneys are always devoted to providing a one-of-a-kind and aggressive legal representation to safeguard your freedom.
+With years of expertise in criminal law, notably domestic violence, child abuse, assault, and drug offenses, among other things, our criminal defense attorneys are always devoted to providing a one-of-a-kind and aggressive legal representation to safeguard your freedom.
 We also handle family law and personal injury cases in addition to criminal law.
 If you are facing domestic abuse accusations, consult a skilled attorney today!